 I wrote in a previous article about how India has finally come out in favor of phasing out HFC refrigerants under the Montreal Protocol.
 (Former article is here.)
 Well now India has formally submitted an amendment to the United Nations to amend the Montreal Protocol to include HFC refrigerants.
-The full amendment can be found by clicking here.
-(I warn you, it’s long.)
 This amendment was submitted a week before a climate meeting in Bangkok.

 India along with the United States, Mexico, and Canada have all submitted amendments to phase out HFC refrigerants across industrial nations in the next twenty to twenty-five years.
 In industrial nations the goal is to only be using fifteen percent in 2035 of what we currently are using between 2013-2015.
 So, if we were using one-hundred tons of refrigerant in 2015 the goal for 2035 would be only using fifteen tons.
 This seems rather reasonable over a twenty year period, but work needs to begin now.